TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 -------------------------------------------------------------------------------------------------
 Unreleased
 * Added sparse grass and stones to desert locations.
-* Minor improvements to stones disposition.
+* Improvements to terrain stones: winter version, new mesh and better disposition.

 2.4
 * Improved proportions and scale for grass details when 'Realistic' option is enabled.